lmarthur/mc-new/ReadMe.md

 The intended use of this repository is to calculate the aerodynamic parameters of a reentry vehicle with a given geometry, assuming Newtonian flow.
 To do this, the geometry must first be specified in the input file.

 ## Manual
-To run a simulation batch, run some version of the following command from the Example subdirectory:
+To run a simulation batch, run some version of the following command from the main project directory:

 ```bash run.sh -i input.flap -d runs -p pitch -s -5.0 -e 5.0 -n 21```